 AAFs are produced for all Class A CPI cities (CPI cities with a population of 1.5 million or more) and for the four Census Regions.
-They are applied to core-based statistical areas (CBSAs), as defined by the Office of Management and Budget (OMB), according to how much of the CBSA is covered by the CPI city-survey.
-If more than 75 percent of the CBSA is covered by the CPI citysurvey, the AAF that is based on that CPI survey is applied to the whole CBSA and to any HUD-defined metropolitan area, called the "HUD Metro FMR Area" (HMFA), within that CBSA.
+They are applied to Core-Based Statistical Areas (CBSAs) where more than 75 percent of the population of the CBSA is covered by the CPI city-survey.
+The AAF that is based on that CPI survey is applied to the whole CBSA and to any HUDdefined metropolitan area, called the "HUD Metro FMR Area" (HMFA), within that CBSA.
 If the CBSA is not covered by a CPI city-survey, the CBSA uses the relevant regional CPI factor.
-All nonmetropolitan counties use regional CPI factors.
+All non-metropolitan counties use regional CPI factors, except for those that are in CPI cities, but have been dropped from metropolitan area by OMB definitions (Lenawee County, MI; Ashtabula County, OH; Henderson County, TX; King George County, VA; Island County, WA).
 For areas assigned the Census Region CPI factor, both metropolitan and non-metropolitan areas receive the same factor.